 Prey/diet: Anchovy, sardines, bearded goby (in Namibia), horse mackerel, juvenile hake, redeye, and less commonly cephalopods and crustaceans

 Distinguishing physical characteristics: Black face and nape with white supercilium stripe that runs around the back of the face and connects at the throat and breast.
 A single black stripe (rarely, two black stripes) run up the sides of the body and across the upper breast.
 A patch of naked pink skin lies above the eye, which may be feathered white immediately after molt.
+A unique pattern of blacks spots on its abdomen.
 The bill is black with a vertical pale band near the tip.
 Eyes are brown; legs and feet are black with spots of pink.

 Get more penguin information at the links below